Drive sales on autopilot with ecommerce-focused features

 “Welcome back!
 Here’s a treat just for you ☕” perfectly balances friendliness with incentive.
 I love how Confused.com acknowledges post-holiday blues before presenting the solution — it shows understanding of the customer mindset.

-Bold numbered steps eliminate confusion about claiming the offer, crucial when you want returning customers to follow through rather than abandon halfway.
+Bold numbered steps eliminate confusion about how to claim the offer, which is crucial when you want returning customers to follow through rather than abandon halfway.

 8. ASICS